 Despite being on a road trip, it’s time to ditch the wheels in a cheap lot near the border as the recommended way of getting to the other side of the wall is by walking.
 Most of the restaurants, shops, and pharmacies are just on the other side.
 Bartering for pottery, straw hats, tin décor, and other typical trinkets is expected, the dollar is the preferred payment, and U.S. Customs and import rules apply.

 Where to eat and stay: Celebrate your finds with margaritas and mochomos at La Roca, housed inside an 1800s boarding house built into a rock, before returning to America.
 Overnight at Hacienda Corona de Guevavi, a high desert hideaway just outside the cities that features a sparkling pool and vintage murals by a Mexican bullfighter turned painter.
-Next, read on to discover the 50 best road trips in the United States.

 For more on where to go and what to see around the country, check out our Ultimate American Road Trip Guide.

 Some sites listed here may not be open or may have limited hours or other restrictions due to COVID-19.
 Please check with them before you go.